 We have been working closely with health and social care partners across Birmingham and Solihull to develop a Shared Care Record.
 This is a confidential electronic system that allows local health and social care professionals to see residents’ information, where it’s needed for their care.

-This affects people who receive care and support services from Solihull Council and who consent to their data being shared.
-Please read on for more information.
+This affects people who receive care and support services from Solihull Council.

-How does this benefit people who use Adult Care and Support services?
+How does this benefit people who use adult social care services?

 The Shared Care Record brings together a summary of key information which has been agreed as the most important elements of health and care information from each organisation’s information recording system.